 - Your dog has a history of bone marrow, heart, or gastrointestinal disease

-In a lot of these cases, there are certain medications or other ways to lessen the danger of doxorubicin, so your dog can still have the benefits of its strength.12
+In many of these cases, there are certain medications or other ways to lessen the danger of doxorubicin so your dog can still have the benefits of its strength.12

 How They Give Your Dog Doxorubicin

 Doxorubicin is handled very carefully and has a lot of safety protocols associated with it, both to protect your dog and the staff at the hospital.
-You will not be present while your dog gets chemotherapy, so we’ll go over a little of what happens “behind the door” at the vet clinic to reassure you that the staff takes the utmost care with this drug.
+You will not be present while your dog gets chemotherapy, so we’ll review what happens “behind the door” at the vet clinic to reassure you that the staff takes the utmost care with this drug.

 They Use a Secure Vein

 Doxorubicin comes in liquid form.
-It must be diluted prior to IV administration.
+It must be diluted before IV administration.
 The IV must be given straight into the vein through a secure catheter that was placed on the first attempt.7

 The vein must be intact and should not have been injected with anything within 24 to 48 hours before doxorubicin administration.7